CefasRepRes/agriforwards-summer-school-2022/01-fish-catcher/README.md

 contribute to significant by-catch.
 It has been shown that commercial fishing with hook and line is more sustainable [[1](https://www.unep.org/news-and-stories/story/maldives-set-example-sustainable-seafood-value-chains)].
-The challenge is to now automate this process, so that a number of vessles could act as an automous fleet with the intention of supplying freshly caught fish to a local, land-based vending site, in a just-in-time supply methodology.
+The challenge is to now automate this process!
+It is hoped that a number of vessles could act as an automous fleet.
+This is being done with the intention of supplying freshly caught fish to a local, land-based vending site, in a just-in-time supply methodology.

 ## Automation of the line fishing process.